mokMan23/shoui520.github.io/docs/vn-winxp.md

 	6.1.
 If the OOBE detects your Network, you'll be asked about how your network is configured and whether you want to activate Windows, if applicable.
 Select `Yes, this computer will connect through a local area network or home network` and `No, remind me every few days` (if your copy of XP requires activation), as online activation is broken.
 Click `Next`.
 Fill in `Your Name` (the Administrator account) and other users' names as necessary, click `Next`, then `Finish`.

-6. Wait until the welcome screen shows.
+7. Wait until the welcome screen shows.
 Nostalgic, isn't it?
-7. (Optional) To get rid of the annoying "Your PC may be at risk" balloon, click on the red X shield on your Taskbar, then click `Recommendations...` under `Virus Protection`.
+8. (Optional) To get rid of the annoying "Your PC may be at risk" balloon, click on the red X shield on your Taskbar, then click `Recommendations...` under `Virus Protection`.
 Check `I have an antivirus program that I'll monitor myself` and click OK.
 Congratulations, you now have a VN-ready XP install!
 ## Additional Software
 [MacType](https://github.com/snowie2000/mactype/releases/download/2019.1-beta6/MacTypeInstaller_2019.1-beta6.exe) - Fix pixelated CJK font.
 Use registry mode. :slight_smile:

-[xp_activate32](https://archive.org/download/xp_activate32_202305/xp_activate32.zip) - Activates XP through Phone Activation
+[xp_activate32](https://archive.org/download/xp_activate32_202305/xp_activate32.zip) - Activates XP through Phone Activation, if required

 [Supermium](https://www.win32subsystem.live/supermium/) - Modern Chromium on Windows XP